HIRE LOGO DESIGNER

 Why hire a logo designer when there are other options?

-As Reboot’s study suggests, 91% of people are able to recognize Google by only the color scheme of its logo.
-Moreover, such knowledge of using color can increase purchase intent.
+A Reboot study suggests that 91% of people can recognize Google only by the color scheme of its logo.
+Moreover, this knowledge of using color can increase purchase intent and bring out the brand’s personality.

-Alright, we have a graphic designer in our company.
-Maybe they can create a logo for us?
+We have a graphic designer in our company.
+We can use our graphic designer for a logo.

-No doubt your company’s designer creates excellent illustrations for social media or websites.
+No doubt your company’s designer has the skills to create excellent illustrations for social media or websites.
 However, is it a good idea to hire a graphic designer for logo design?
+Would you hire Jackson Pollock to paint an impressionist painting?
+Would you put the Red Hot Chilli Peppers to play a heavy metal concert?

-Every niche expert guarantees to have much more experience and knowledge in a particular topic.
-Therefore, it’s more likely that a logo designer will provide you with a better result in a shorter period than a graphic one.
+Every niche expert guarantees much more experience and knowledge in a particular topic.
+Therefore, it’s more likely that a logo designer will give you a better result in a shorter time.

-And what if I simply use one of the logo generators?
-It takes 5 minutes and it’s free.
+And what if I simply use one of those AI logo generators?
+It takes 5 minutes, and it’s free.

-There’s nothing wrong with using online logo designers.
-Yes, it’s a few-minute process that can give you up to a dozen of logo designs as a result.
+Let’s put this into perspective: a few-minute process can give you up to a dozen logo designs.
 However, the fact that it’s free explains its value.
-Remember: if a logo costs four dollars, it’ll bring value for four dollars.
+Remember: if a logo costs four dollars, it’ll most likely bring value equivalent to those four dollars.
 And if it’s free…?

-One more thing.
-When you use such services, your company’s research consists of choosing your industry, typing in three keywords, and choosing the font.
-Is that a thorough analysis of the market and customer base?
-No, it’s less than a home assignment for an art student.
+Another thing: when you use such services, your company’s research consists of choosing your industry, typing in three keywords, and choosing the font.
+Is that a thorough analysis of the market and customer base and how your company fits within the market with its values?

 Moreover, what you get as a logo on such websites is a stock illustration with some text under it.
-If your goal is to have an exceptional and memorable logo, hire a logo designer and not AI.
+If you want an exceptional and memorable logo, hire a designer, not AI.

 Thank you for boarding the Awesomic spaceship!